SarahMelki/SarahMelki/README.md

 - 💫 I'm on a mission to build phenomenal digital experiences that enhance the lives of others.
 - 👀 I’m deeply interested in machine learning and blockchain.
 - 👩🏻‍💻 I’m currently working on a new ecommerce web app.
 - ⚡️  In my free time, I love to solve coding challenges.
+- 🧩 Fun Facts: I'm a professional pianist, occasional bassist, 3D modeler & photographer.
 - 📫 You can reach me here -> sarahmelki.dev@gmail.com

 <!---